Last Updated on May 17, 2026 by Ryan Roberts

 Here is the tradeoff in plain English: you are trading flexibility for continuity, or continuity for lower fixed cost.
 That trade is worth making when the volume and strategic value of legal work are high enough that context switching has become its own expense.

-Once you know the model you probably need, the next issue is choosing the right person or firm.
+Once you know the model you probably need, the next question is who to hire and how to evaluate the fit.

 If you are going to spend real money on legal, choosing the right lawyer matters as much as choosing the right billing model.